ten7/hosting-drupal-on-kubernetes/lab04_configuration.md

 ## Reusing secrets

-Notice that when we created the configmap, we didn't actually put the password for the database in the file.
+Notice that when we created the Configmap, we didn't actually put the password for the database in the file.
 That's because the `ten7/flight-deck-db:develop` container can be instructed to look for the password in another file using `passwordFile`.
 Since we already have the password in a Secret, we we're going to use the same one we created for our `web` deployment.

 1. Using a text editor, open the `mysql.yml` file you created earlier in the class.